CMB-S4/fabric_investigation/slicegen/README.md

 By convention, slice names are named by the python configuration file used to create them.
 For example template.py would be used to create a slice named template.
-Planner.py supports this convention when the arguement reuires a slice name and a .py (or any other file type extention is suppled), the extention is ignored).
-This feature suports shell commandline completion environamente.
-However, ti  convention limits configuration  file names to valid python module names.
+Planner.py supports this convention when the argument requires a slice name and a .py (or any other file type extention is suppled), the extention is ignored).
+This feature suports shell commandline completion environments.
+However, this  convention limits configuration file names to valid python module names.

 ## Quickstart